awsfab/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 In this first module you will be configuring detective and responsive controls for your environment.
 You will be running the first of two CloudFormation templates which will automate the creation of some of these controls and then you will manually configure the rest.
 Log into the AWS Console if you have not done so already.

 **Agenda**

+1. Enable Amazon Guard Duty - 5 min
-1. Run the initial CloudFormation Template – 5 min
+2. Run the initial CloudFormation Template – 5 min
-2. Confirm SNS subscription in your email - 1 min
+3. Confirm SNS subscription in your email - 1 min
-3. Create a CloudWatch Rule - 5 min
+4. Create a CloudWatch Rule - 5 min
-4. Manually Enable detective controls - 5 min
+5. Manually Enable detective controls - 5 min

 ## Enable Amazon GuardDuty

 Our first step is to enable Amazon GuardDuty, which will continuously monitor your environment for malicious or unauthorized behavior.

 1. Go to the <a href="https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2" target="_blank">Amazon GuardDuty</a> console (us-west-2).
 2. If the **Get Started** button is available, click it.
-If not GuardDuty is enabled and skip step three.
+If not, GuardDuty is enabled, you can skip step three.
 3. On the next screen click the **Enable GuardDuty** button.

 GuardDuty is now enabled and continuously monitoring your CloudTrail logs, VPC flow logs, and DNS Query logs for threats in your environment.

 ## Deploy the AWS CloudFormation template

 To initiate the scenario and configure your environment you will need to run the module 1 CloudFormation template:

 !!! info "Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/awsrossw/aws-scaling-threat-detection-workshop/blob/EventEngine/templates/01-environment-setup-nom.yml" target="_blank">here</a href>."